Installation

 // main.ts or index.tsimport 'reflect-metadata'

-// Rest of your applicationimport { CommandRegistry } from '@coralstack/cmd-ipc'CLI Installation (Optional)
+// Rest of your applicationimport { CommandRegistry } from '@coralstack/cmd-ipc'Prelude

-Section titled “CLI Installation (Optional)”cmd-ipc includes a CLI for generating schemas from remote services.
-It’s included in the main package:
+Section titled “CLI Installation (TypeScript only, optional)”cmd-ipc includes a CLI for generating schemas from remote services.
+It’s included in the main TypeScript package:

 # Generate TypeScript schema from a remote HTTP endpointnpx cmd-ipc generate-schema --url http://localhost:8787 --output ./src/api-schema.tsOr add it as a script in your package.json: